 Webex meets stringent privacy standards for use in the CJEU

 Webex, the first and only videoconferencing solution to get the green light from the EDPS for use by the Court of Justice of the EU (CJEU).
 In its Decision published on July 13, 2023, the EDPS considers that the use of Cisco Webex videoconferencing and related services by the Court of Justice of the European Union (CJEU) complies with data protection standards under Regulation 2018/1725 applicable to EU institutions, bodies, offices and agencies.
-Webex videoconference validated by the EDPS for use at the ECJ.
+Webex video conferencing validated by the EDPS for use in the CJEU.
+At Cisco, privacy and security are taken very seriously.
+So seriously that the Court of Justice of the European Union (CJEU) itself has been relying on Webex by Cisco to organize hybrid meetings and hearings, relying on Webex to process and store highly confidential and personal court data securely.

-On July 13, 2023, after months of analysis and investigation, the European Data Protection Supervisor (EDPS) confirmed that TJUE's use of Webex complies with the specific and stringent rules for the processing of personal data by EU institutions, bodies and agencies.
+On July 13, 2023, after months of analysis and investigation, the European Data Protection Supervisor (EDPS) confirmed that TJUE’s use of Webex complies with specific and stringent rules for the processing of personal data by EU institutions, bodies and agencies.

 The EDPS is the data protection supervisory authority of the European institutions; the Institutions are the authors of the General Data Protection Regulation (GDPR).